higlass/higlass-python/docs/getting_started.rst

 - ``tileset1`` defines a remote tileset (data source), pointing to an exisiting HiGlass server.
-- ``tileset2`` defines a local tileset, configuring a background HiGlass server to serve tiles from the included cooler file.
+- ``tileset2`` defines a local tileset, configuring an anywidget-based HiGlass server to serve tiles from the included cooler file.
 - ``track1`` and ``track2`` specify separate ``hg.HeatmapTrack`` objects derived
   from the above tilesets, which are inserted into two separate views (``view1`` and ``view2`` respectively).